natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 plt.show()
 ```
 ### Key highlights:
-- The majority of Data Analyst job postings (1,875) are for on-site positions, while a smaller portion (507) offer remote work options.
-- Roughly 78% of the roles require on-site presence, with about 22% available remotely.
+Most data analyst job postings (1,875) are for on-site positions, while a smaller portion (507) offer remote work options, which means that roughly 78% of the roles require on-site presence, with about 22% available remotely.

 # Conclusion
-The data shows that the Canadian data jobs market is currently dominated by data engineering roles, which lead in both demand and salary potential, reflecting the sector’s focus on technical expertise and the importance of engineering skills across experience levels.
-While data analysts remain a vital part of the workforce and consistently rank among the top data roles, they generally have a lower hiring volume and moderate salary ranges compared to data engineers.
+The data shows that the Canadian data job market is experiencing strong demand, particularly for technically skilled roles such as data engineers, who lead in both job volume and salary potential.
+Data analysts and data scientists continue to play vital roles, offering steady compensation and serving as essential contributors to data-driven decision-making across industries.

+Although data analysts consistently rank among the top data roles, they generally have a lower hiring volume and moderate salary ranges compared to data engineers.
+SQL, Python, Excel, Tableau, Excel, Power BI are the most frequently requested skills, while cloud-related skills appear less commonly in job postings, reflecting the market’s emphasis on programming, data manipulation, and visualization tools.
+Additionally, the majority of Data Analyst positions require on-site work, with only a small share offering remote opportunities.

-The market emphasizes key technical skills such as SQL and Python, alongside cloud technologies like AWS and Azure, and data visualization tools including Tableau, Excel, and Power BI.
-Regionally, Ontario leads the job market with the highest concentration of data job postings, followed by Alberta, British Columbia, and Quebec, while many provinces and northern territories show limited or minimal opportunities, highlighting a strong geographic concentration in central and western Canada.
-Focusing on Data Analyst positions specifically, the salary range is relatively narrow, with the highest-paid position being Principal Data Analyst.
-The most demanded skills for these roles emphasize programming languages such as SQL, Python, and R, alongside analyst tools like Excel and Tableau, with less emphasis on cloud skills.
-Regarding work arrangements, the majority of Data Analyst roles (about 78%) require on-site presence, while roughly 22% offer remote work options, reflecting a continuing preference for in-person collaboration in many organizations.
-Overall, while data engineering drives the market, Data Analysts maintain a crucial role supported by strong employer demand and a clear focus on core technical competencies.
+Overall, the findings highlight the growing importance of data expertise in Canada, with regional concentration in provinces like Ontario and Alberta.
+While data engineering drives the market, data analysts maintain a crucial role supported by strong employer demand and a clear focus on core technical competencies.